lara-martin/NLP-class/index.md

 ##### Allowed
 However, for the **project**, you are allowed to work in teams of 3-5.
 You are also allowed to work on the **homeworks** by yourself or in pairs (2 people).
 You must clearly indicate the names of all people involved when submitting the assignment.
-You are also required to list who did what for the project milestones.
+You are also required to list who did what.
+If you fail to do this, it could result in a poor grade.

 #### Technology Use
 You're allowed to use your computer in class since the clicker questions will be by phone or web browser ([https://www.polleverywhere.com/](https://www.polleverywhere.com/)).